 This material is based upon work supported, in whole or in part, by Federal award number NAL-C-17-094-05 awarded to NALCAB by the U.S. Department of Housing and Urban Development.
 The substance and findings of the work are dedicated to the public.
-Neither the United States Government, nor any of its employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately-owned rights.
+Neither the United States Government, nor any of its employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privatelyowned rights.
 Reference herein to any individuals, agencies, companies, products, process, services, service by trade name, trademark, manufacturer, or otherwise does not constitute or imply an endorsement, recommendation, or favoring by the author(s), contributor(s), the U.S. Government or any agency thereof.
 Opinions contained herein are those of the author(s) and do not necessarily reflect the official position of, or a position that is endorsed by, HUD or any Federal agency.

 These Sample Notices include provisions required per 24 CFR 960.507(c).
-Anything included in brackets and italic is meant as instruction to the PHA in creating its own notices.
-Example: [This text is meant as instruction to the PHA.]

-OVER-INCOME FAMILY INITIAL NOTIFICATION

-The purpose of this notice is to inform you that [name of PHA] has determined that your family's income is above the income limit (over-income) according to federal rules for the public housing program.
+Anything included in prackets and italic is meant as instruction to the PHA in creating its own notices.
+Example: [This text is neant as instruction to the PHA.]
+OVER-INCOME FAMILY INITIAL NOTIFICATION [name of PHA] Resident name: Address: Date: Purpose The purpose of this notice is to inform you that [name of PHA] has determined that your amily's income is above the income limit (over-income) according to federal rules for the public housing program.
 This is your initial (first) notice.
+What happens next?
 For now, your rent will continue to be calculated as usual, you will continue to be offered a choice between income-based and flat rent, and you do not have to move.
-If your family remains over-income for the following 24 consecutive months, you will no longer be eligible for assistance under the public housing program.

-If you think that we have made a mistake and your family should not be considered over-income, you may request a hearing by calling: XXX-XXX or emailing [address] or requesting more information from PHA staff at: [location].
+If your family remains over-income for the following 24 consecutive months, you will no longer be eligible for assistance under the public nousing program. f you think that we have made a mistake and your family should not be considered over-income, you nay request a hearing by calling: XXX-XXX-XXXX or emailing [address] or requesting more nformation from PHA staff at: [location].
 If you wish to request a hearing, please do so as soon as possible.
 If you do not wish to request a hearing, you do not need to do anything at this time.
 What about changes to my income?
 We will continue to reexamine your income every 12 months as usual.
-After each reexamination, you will receive a notification like this one if your family is still over-income.
+After each reexamination, you wil receive a notification like this one if your family is still over-income.